-The Environmental Cleanup Program (ECP), Project X, provides for the allocation of two percent of annual Measure M2 (M2) revenues to improve overall water quality in Orange County.
-Funding is allocated on a countywide. competitive basis to assist local agencies transportation-related pollution.
-These funds are intended to supplement, not supplant, existing transportation-related water quality programs.
-Funds are awarded to priority projects that improve water quality in streams, harbors, and other waterways that have a nexus to transportation-related pollution, consistent with the Orange County Transportation Authority's (OCTA) Ordinance No. 3.
-The ordinance calls for establishment of an Oversight Allocation Committee to advise the Board of Directors (Board) on priorities and process for use of the funds.
+The Environmental Cleanup Program (ECP) provides for the allocation of two percent of annual Measure M2 (M2) revenues to improve overall water quality in Orange County.
+Funding is allocated on a countywide competitive basis to assist local agencies in controlling transportation-related pollution.
+These funds are intended to supplement, not supplant, existina transportation-related water quality programs.
+Funds are awarded to priority projects that improve water quality in streams, harbors, and other waterways that have a nexus to transportation-related pollution, consistent with the Orange County Transportation Authority's (OCTA) Ordinance No. 3 (Ordinance).
+The Ordinance calls for establishment of an Oversight Allocation Committee to advise the Board of Directors (Board) on priorities and processes for use of these funds.

 In May 2010, the Board approved a two-tiered approach to fund the M2 ECP.
 The Tier 1 Grant Program consists of funding for equipment purchases and upgrades to existing storm drains and related best management practices.
-The Tier 2 Grant Program consists of funding for regional, potentially multi-jurisdictional, and capital-intensive projects.
+The Tier 2 Grant Program consists of funding for regional, potentially multijurisdictional, and more capital-intensive projects.

-In August 2017, the Board approved funding for 16 Tier 1 projects.
-To date, the Tier 1 Program has funded 154 projects, totaling approximately \$20 million.
+In September 2018, the Board approved funding for 12 Tier 1 projects.
+To date, the Tier 1 Program has funded 166 projects, totaling approximately \$22 million.
 There have been two Tier 2 calls for projects (call) to date, and the program has funded 22 projects, totaling approximately \$28 million.
 The current call focuses on the M2 ECP Tier 1 Program.